yesodweb/yesodweb.com-content/blog/2013/02/upcoming-conduit-0-6-part-1.md

 that they purposely avoided supporting transformer stacks.
 While I understand his motivations, it's simply not an option for supporting the use cases we want to support it conduit.
-Handling streaming database responses in persistent, for example, would not be possible with such an approach.
+Handling streaming database responses in persistent, for example, would not be possible with such an approach (or without significantly rewriting the persistent API).

 Additionally, a fairly substantial part of the io-streams codebase is a replacement for `Handle`s, not streaming data abstractions.
 In that sense, I